Information for Economist Job Applicants

-The Bureau of Economics (BE) at the US Federal Trade Commission (FTC) has a proud tradition of providing scientifically sound, data-driven economic analysis that informs antitrust, consumer protection, and business regulation policy in the United States.
+The Bureau of Economics (BE) at the US Federal Trade Commission (FTC) has a proud tradition of providing scientifically sound, data-driven economic analyses that inform antitrust, consumer protection, and business regulation policy in the United States.
 With a staff of approximately 80 PhD-holding applied microeconomists, BE plays an essential role in virtually all aspects of the FTC’s mission while striving to maintain a quality of economic analysis that rivals work done in major universities’ economics departments.
-BE’s most recent hires have obtained PhDs from UCLA, the University of Chicago, the University of California-Davis, the Ohio State University, the University of Maryland, the University of Michigan, the University of Minnesota, Northwestern University, the University of Virginia, and Washington University-St. Louis.
+BE’s most recent hires have obtained PhDs from Brown University, Johns-Hopkins University, the University of Chicago, the University of California-Irvine, the University of California-San Diego, the University of Pittsburgh, the University of Virginia, and Yale.

 Much of the casework done by BE is economic analysis of issues related directly to law enforcement activities, such as case investigation or litigation support.
 Other activities involve policy analysis and research related to the FTC’s consumer protection and antitrust missions.
 It is important that FTC economists maintain a current set of theoretical and empirical modeling skills.
 To this end, independent research is encouraged and supported.
 FTC economists regularly present their work at seminars and conferences, and publish in top journals.
 Economists may also have opportunities to share their experience through the FTC’s International Technical Assistance program, which fosters policy development and law enforcement around the globe.

-BE expects to have both junior and senior openings for economists in 2014, as well as openings in our Visiting Economic Scholars and Fellows Program.
+BE expects to have both junior and senior openings for economists in 2015.
 Permanent hires must be U.S. citizens.
-The Visiting Scholars program is also open to non-U.S. citizens who meet the following three conditions:

 Qualified applicants must exhibit thorough comprehension of microeconomic analysis and the research skills necessary for effective written and oral contributions on the public policy issues facing the FTC.
 Economists in all fields of applied microeconomics or econometrics are encouraged to apply.

-Persons wishing to discuss opportunities at the FTC may do so at the January AEA meetings in Philadelphia or at FTC offices in Washington D.C.
-If you are a U.S. citizen interested in a permanent position, apply online by at http://www.usajobs.gov by searching for BE-D-2013-0003.
-Persons interested in the Visiting Scholars program should apply at http://www.usajobs.gov by searching for BE-D-2013-0004.
-For either position, submit a resume, a writing sample, and a copy of your graduate transcript or diploma.
-Separately, persons interested in either position should arrange for three letters of recommendation to be emailed to firstname.lastname@example.org.
+Persons wishing to discuss opportunities at the FTC may do so at the January AEA meetings in Boston or at FTC offices in Washington, D.C.
+If you are a U.S. citizen interested in a permanent position, apply online by at http://www.usajobs.gov by searching for BE-D-2014-0009.
+Submit a resume, a writing sample, and a copy of your graduate transcript or diploma.
+Separately, applicants should arrange for three letters of recommendation to be emailed to email@example.com.
 (Please note that USAJOBS permits the submission of other materials, which may not apply to you and are not required for these positions.
-While USAJOBS offers you the option of submitting your materials in two steps, we encourage you to submit all your materials at the same time – arrange for your letters of recommendation to be emailed and upload all other materials to the USAJOBS website).
-Please submit the necessary materials by December 1, 2013 if you are interested in discussing the position at the AEA meetings.
+While USAJOBS offers the option of submitting materials in two steps, we encourage you to submit all materials at the same time – arrange for letters of recommendation to be emailed and upload all other materials to the USAJOBS website).
+To ensure consideration, please submit the necessary materials by December 1, 2014 if you are interested in discussing the position at the AEA meetings.
+The vacancy officially closes January 12, 2015.
 For assistance submitting your application materials using USAJOBS, see this cheat sheet.
-For any additional questions, contact Vincent Guerrero at 202-326-3048 or email@example.com.
+For any additional questions, contact Vincent Guerrero at 202-326-3048 or firstname.lastname@example.org.
 The FTC is an equal opportunity employer.

-Economists in BE benefit from numerous opportunities to advance their research careers, and their scholarly output takes a variety of forms, including publications in economics journals, working papers, and Bureau and Commission reports.
+Economists in BE benefit from numerous opportunities to advance their research careers.
+Scholarly output takes a variety of forms including publications in economics journals, working papers, and Bureau and Commission reports.
 A large group of well-qualified and experienced research and data analysts provides high quality support to the economic staff.
 Economists in BE are also eligible to apply for the Kramer Fellowship, which allows them to pursue academic interests for nine months at either Harvard University or the University of Chicago.

 - Bureau of Economics Working Papers